-Table 2 shows that majority (64.40%) of the respondents belonged to joint family while 35.60 per cent belonged to nuclear family, majority of the respondents (41.60%) had medium social participation followed by low and high social participation respectively.
-In respect of size of land holding majority of the respondents belongs to marginal land holdind (82.00%) followed by small and medium.
-In accordance of family income majority of respondents belongs to medium family income group (63.60%) Higher percentage (40.40%) of the respondents had medium rural life preference where as 26.60 per cent and 33.20 per cent of them had low and high rural life preference respectively.
-Majority of the respondents occupationall y aspired for business(48.00%) Table 2 also reveals that the majority (82.40%) of respondents had a trend towards conservatism whereas 17.60 per cent of them had a trend towards liberalism.
+Table 2 shows that majority (64.40%) of the respondents belonged to joint family while 35.60 per cent belonged to nuclear family, majority of the respondents (41.60 %) had medium soci Comment [L5]: It is not necessary to repeat participation followed by low and high social participation respectively.
+In respect of size of lar the result into new sentences if the results holding majority of the respondents belongs to marginal land holdind (82.00 %) followed by small ar most significant finding medium.
+In accordance of family income majority of respondents belongs to medium family income group (63.60 %) Higher percentage (40.40%) of the respondents had medium rural life preference where as 26.60 per cent and 33.20 per cent of them had low and high rural life preference respectively.
+Majority of the respondents occupationall y aspired for business (48.00 %) Table 2 also reveals that the majority (82.40%) of respondents had a trend towards conservatism whereas 17.60 per cent of them had a trend towards liberalism.